What is physiotherapy?

 How will I feel after the treatment session?

 The type of treatment you receive will vary depending on your own personal circumstances, injury or condition.
+Learn more about treatment with us.

 If your treatment includes manual therapy techniques your physiotherapist will provide you with advice about managing any post-therapeutic effects, which may include avoiding any strenuous activity and applying ice to the area.